RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder link collections exclude](/images/manual_quizbuilder_linkcollections_exclude.png)

 Be careful when using exclusions.
-Once a collection of products is excluded from a choice, the products from that that collection will never show on the resutls page, even if they were upvoted in another choice earlier/later.
+Once a collection of products is excluded from a choice, the products from that collection will never show on the resutls page, even if they were upvoted in another choice earlier/later.

-**Missing collections or collection show (0) products?**  - You may need to run a [Catalog Sync]() to update the app.
+**Missing collections or collections show (0) products?**  - You may need to run a [Catalog Sync]() to update the app.

 ## Link Products

 ![quiz builder link products](/images/manual_quizbuilder_linkproducts.png)

-In the Link Products tab you can link individual product varaints from your store to choices.
+In the Link Products tab, you can link individual product varaints from your store to choices.

-Once a product variant is linked to a choice and the customer picks that choice, that product varaint will recieve 1 vote.
+Once a product variant is linked to a choice and the customer picks that choice, that product variant will receive 1 vote.

 To link a product to a choice click on the white dropdown bar and start typing the name.

 ![quiz builder link products search](/images/manual_quizbuilder_linkproducts_search.png)

-Select a product varaint and it will be automatically added to the choice.
+Select a product variant and it will be automatically added to the choice.

 You can link multiple product variants to the same choice.